zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 There are also several handlers such as:
 - `SuccessfulLoginHandler` - Handles the successful login
 - `UnauthorizedHandler` Handles unauthorized access
-- `BasicAuthUnauthorizedHandler` - Handles unauthorized access for basic authentication
+- `BasicAuthUnauthorizedHandler` - Handles unauthorized access in case of basic authentication
 - `FailedAuthenticationHandler` - Handles authentication failure
 - `ResourceAccessExceptionHandler` - Handles exceptions related to accessing other services/resources, such as GatewayNotFoundException or ServiceNotAccessibleException
 - `AuthExceptionHandler` - Handles exceptions thrown during authentication process